Reference§

 Test rules§

-These rules help you define automated tests that can all be run via the test
+These rules help you define automated tests that can all be run via the test target.
+For simple cases, you should only need the test rule, but you can also wrap your tests with a separate driver using test_driver.

-For cases where you only want to build the tests, not run them, you can use
+For cases where you only want to build the tests, not run them, you can use the tests target.

 test(test, [environment|driver])§